Antiques Ireland Logo

 13293.
 Ulster Museum: Portraits and Prospects British and Irish Drawings and Watercolours from the Collection of the Ulster Museum Belfast.

 Belfast: Ulster Museum 1989.
 30.5 by 22.5 cms.
-199pp. illustrated in colour, stiff card covers, in very good condition.
+199pp. illustrated in colour, stiff card covers, top edge showing a little wear, trace of label on front cover otherwise in good condition.
 84 works from a relatively small but rich collection. £23.00

 10787.
 Van Buren, E. Douglas: Archaic Fictile Revetments in Sicily & Magna Graecia.